Who Is Joy Organics? A Brand File on the Family Organic CBD Brand

 How did you research this, and is it fair to Joy Organics?

 Every claim is from a public source — Joy's own site (Our Story, Our Standards, the labs page), the BBB profile, Healthline's review, Leafreport's independent testing, the US Hemp Authority registry, and the FDA/FTC databases (which confirm the misattributed letter belongs to a different company).
 We credited the genuine strengths (USDA-organic, 0.0% THC, full-panel testing, clean record) and were careful to (a) keep the unrelated FDA letter out, (b) flag the executive-title conflict, and (c) treat the 2018 recall as the transparent event it was.
-The C reflects a strong brand held just under a B by its private balance sheet and a few thin disclosures.
-Name the lab on the official page and detail the manufacturing model, and it's a clear B — we'll update the file if so.
+The B (83/100) reflects a strong, well-run organic brand held short of the A tier by a few thin disclosures.
+Name the lab on the official page, detail the manufacturing model, and name the USDA certifier, and the grade climbs — we'll update the file if so.

 Filed under Field Notes